Jolo: History

-The Spanish and the Sultan of Sulu signed the Treaty of Peace on July 22, 1878, (Note: Controversy exists over terminology used in the Spanish-language and Tausug-language versions of the treaty and whether Spain was given complete sovereignty over the Sulu archipelago, including Basilan, or whether a "protectorate-ship" was entered into) but Jolo Island and Tawi-tawi remained partially ruled by the Spanish as their sovereignty was limited to military stations and garrisons and pockets of civilian settlements.
+The Spanish and the Sultan of Sulu signed the Treaty of Peace on 22 July 1878, (Note: Controversy exists over terminology used in the Spanish-language and Tausug-language versions of the treaty and whether Spain was given complete sovereignty over the Sulu archipelago, including Basilan, or whether a "protectorate-ship" was entered into) but Jolo Island and Tawi-tawi remained partially ruled by the Spanish as their sovereignty was limited to military stations and garrisons and pockets of civilian settlements.

 The Americans arrived in 1899, and by the turn of the century, the Philippine–American War was raging in Luzon.
-So as not to spread out their forces, the Americans employed the classic divide-and-rule tactic.
+To avoid spreading their forces too thin, the Americans employed the classic divide-and-rule tactic.